atanashristov/study-flutter/flutter-foundations/README.md

       ...
 ```

 The `home` parameter is no longer defined.
-This is because the enrite routing logic moves under `routerConfig` argument.
+This is because the entire routing logic moves under `routerConfig` argument.

 ```dart
 class MyApp extends StatelessWidget {